AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

 -------------
 These losses are the result of friction between the fluid and the surface over which the fluid is flowing.
 A force acting parallel to a surface is referred to as `shear <https://en.wikipedia.org/wiki/Shear_force>`_.
 It can therefore be said that major losses are the result of shear between the fluid and the surface it’s flowing over.
 To help in understanding major losses, consider the following example: imagine, as you have so often in physics class, pushing a large box across the ground.
 Friction is what resists your efforts to push the box.
 The farther you push the box, the more energy you expend pushing against friction.
 The same is true for water moving through a pipe, where water is analogous to the box you want to move, the pipe is similar to the floor that provides the friction, and the major losses of the water through the pipe is analogous to the energy **you** expend by pushing the box.

 In this class, we will be dealing primarily with major losses in circular pipes, as opposed to channels or pipes with other geometries.
 Fortunately for us, Henry Darcy and Julius Weisbach came up with a handy equation to determine the major losses in a circular pipe *under both laminar and turbulent flow conditions*.
-Their equation is logically but unoriginally named the `Darcy-Weisbach equation <https://en.wikipedia.org/wiki/Darcy%E2%80%93Weisbach_equation>`_ and is shown below:
+Their equation is logically and unoriginally named the `Darcy-Weisbach equation <https://en.wikipedia.org/wiki/Darcy%E2%80%93Weisbach_equation>`_.
+It is shown below:

 .. math::